Law & Order: Special Victims Unit season 2: Cast changes and returning characters

 First season cast members Christopher Meloni (Detective Elliot Stabler), Mariska Hargitay (Detective Olivia Benson), Richard Belzer (Detective John Munch), and Dann Florek (Captain Don Cragen) returned to the show for the second season.
 Cast member Michelle Hurd (Detective Monique Jeffries) began to depart the cast over the first half of the season.

 Hurd ultimately departed from the series to join the Showtime drama Leap Years.
 After her departure from the show, Hurd said, "I think it's just sad they didn't have faith to stick around with me."
 However, she said she bore no ill feelings about her time on Law & Order: Special Victims Unit, but felt the casting on Leap Years was a "rare opportunity."
-Gossip blogger Roger Friedman reported that Richard Belzer arranged for Hurd to be fired because her character was receiving too many storylines and distracting attention from him, but that report was never confirmed.
 Although Jeffries departed from the Special Victims Unit during the episode "Asunder," her character was still present in the episode "Runaway," which marked the character's final appearance.
 "Runaway" was originally intended to air before "Asunder" but was broadcast out of order; and thus new scenes were filmed to present the episode as a "flashback".
 The retcon explanation in "Runaway" is that Detective Jeffries transferred to Vice and briefly stepped into the SVU squad room again when they were in need of extra manpower for a case.
 Hurd was replaced by rapper-turned-actor Ice-T, who began portraying Detective Odafin "Fin" Tutuola.

-Stephanie March joined the cast as Assistant District Attorney Alexandra Cabot when the series was using many guest actors and actresses to portray ADA characters in the first season.
+Stephanie March joined the cast as Assistant District Attorney Alexandra Cabot.
 Tamara Tunie took on the recurring role of Medical Examiner Melinda Warner, replacing Leslie Hendrix's Law & Order character Chief Medical Examiner Elizabeth Rodgers.
 BD Wong began portraying FBI Forensic Psychiatrist Dr. George Huang closer to the end of the season, replacing Dr. Emil Skoda (J. K. Simmons).